Children’s Pensions

 The best way to make gifts will be different depending on how old they are.
 But making a gift at the earliest possible time means that any potential investment growth can play a big part in meeting a future cost.

-Saving into a Self-Invested Personal Pension (SIPP) or other pension for a child is an excellent way to give their financial future a boost.
+Saving into a Junior pension for a child is an excellent way to give their financial future a boost.

-A Junior SIPP is a tax-efficient way to start building a nest egg for your child or grandchild.
+A Junior Pension is a tax-efficient way to start building a retirement nest egg for your child or grandchild.
 Only a parent or guardian can open the pension but anyone can contribute.
-Control of the pension passes to the child when they reach age 18.
+Control of the pension passes to the child when they reach age 18, but they cannot immediately access the funds.

 Children’s pensions benefit from the same advantages as adult pensions.
 That means no tax is payable on income from investments or capital growth in the pension, provided they remain within the Annual Allowance and Lifetime Allowances.